Understanding Eczema and Effective Care

 - High concentration of ceramides for barrier strengthening

-Dermatological research shows that certain herbal active ingredients are as effective as conventional therapies in treating eczema—but with significantly fewer side effects.
-Below, I'll explain the most important substances and their mode of action.
+Dermatological research shows that certain plant-based active ingredients are as effective as conventional therapies in treating eczema – but with significantly fewer side effects.
+Below, I will explain the most important substances and how they work.

 You may be wondering which natural active ingredients are truly scientifically proven.
-The answer: Hemp seed oil, calendula extract, ceramides, and probiotic enzymes have proven their effectiveness in treating eczema in clinical studies.
+The answer: Hemp seed oil, calendula extract, ceramides, and probiotic ferments have demonstrated their effectiveness in eczema in clinical studies.

-Hemp seed oil has a unique fatty acid composition that is ideally suited to human skin.
-Our own study with 120 atopic dermatitis patients showed:
+Hemp seed oil has a unique fatty acid composition that is optimally suited to human skin.
+Our own study with 120 neurodermatitis patients showed:

 - 78% reduction in itching after 4 weeks